ShakalBhau0001/Hangman-Game-GUI/README.md

 # 🎮 Hangman-Game-GUI 🔤

-A modern, feature-rich desktop Hangman game built with **CustomTkinter**.It offers a sleek user interface with sidebar navigation, an on-screen keyboard, animated hangman drawing, multiple word categories, a hint system, and a live score tracker for a complete gaming experience.
+A modern, feature-rich desktop Hangman game built with **CustomTkinter**.
+It offers a sleek user interface with sidebar navigation, an on-screen keyboard, animated hangman drawing, multiple word categories, a hint system, and a live score tracker for a complete gaming experience.

 ---